emacsmirror/hyperdrive/README.md

 ### Upload files from your filesystem

+TODO: Uploading files from the filesystem has not been reimplemented since the upgrade to the latest version of hyper-gateway.

 `hyperdrive-upload-files` lets you upload files from your filesystem to a hyperdrive.
 It accepts a `seed`, a `relative-dir`, the directory on your filesystem which will be the top-level or root directory of